An Independent Resource Center

 What do you want to exist in your neighborhood resource center?

-Flood’s Hall will be a safe and inclusive space that provides free access to collective resources, and contributes to Chicago’s cooperative economy landscape.
+Flood’s Hall will be a safe and inclusive space that provides access to collective resources, and contributes to Chicago’s cooperative economy landscape.

 Together with residents of Kenwood, Hyde Park, Woodlawn and the Southside writ large, Flood’s Hall will: